MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

 A simple connector for a REST API can be thought of as a fixed set of queries, each returning a table.
 These tables are made discoverable through the connector’s navigation table.
 Essentially, each item in the navigator is associated with a specific URL and set of transformations.

-You'll start by copying the queries you wrote in Power BI Desktop (in the previous lesson) into your connector file.
-Open the TripPin Visual Studio project, and paste the Airlines and Airports queries into the TripPin.pq file.
+You start by copying the queries you wrote in Power BI Desktop (in the previous lesson) into your connector file.
+Open the TripPin project in Visual Studio Code, and paste the Airlines and Airports queries into the TripPin.pq file.
 You can then turn those queries into functions that take a single text parameter:

 ```powerquery-m
 GetAirlinesTable = (url as text) as table =>